Professor William Banks

 Zac Garthe was born and raised in Denver, Colorado, where he also attended college at Regis University.
 While there he double majored in Chemistry and Politics, and was active in extra-curricular organizations including Student Government and the Rugby Club.
 Before coming to Georgetown to study law, he worked as a chemist with Agilent Technologies, Inc. synthesizing pharmaceuticals.
 In previous years, he has participated in this simulation as a member of the Senate and anchor on VNN.
 While at Georgetown, he coached Georgetown’s team in the Manfred Lachs Space Law Moot Court Competition to win the World Championship in Beijing, China.
 He also served the student body as Attorney General for the Student Bar Association.
 Currently, Zac is an attorney in DC at Weil, Gotshal and Manges LLP.

 Captain Alexandra (Alix) Holtsclaw, U.S. Air Force, graduated from Georgetown University Law Center in 2013.
-While at Georgetown she was a founding member of the National Security Law Society and worked for the Defense Advanced Research Projects Agency, the DoD Office of General Counsel’s Acquisition & Logistics Division, and the Smithsonian Institution.
 She received a B.A. from Lafayette College and a M.P.A. from the University of Oklahoma.
-Alix is currently an Assistant Staff Judge Advocate at Travis Air Force Base, California.
+Alix served as an Assistant Staff Judge Advocate for the 60th Air Mobility Wing and then as Area Defense Counsel at Travis Air Force Base, California.
+She is currently pursuing a LLM in Satellite, Cyber, and Telecommunications at the University of Nebraska-Lincoln.

 Harry grew up in Long Beach, California.
 Proud of his heritage, Harry is an avid Greek folk dancer and a former member of the Greek National Baseball Team.
 Harry clerked for Thomas Varlan, Chief Judge of the Eastern District of Tennessee, and now works for Skadden, Arps, Slate, Meagher & Flom in New York City.